 “Simply put, a robust ambassador program could be the most important thing your nonprofit can do from a communications standpoint.”

 Geoff Livingston wrote a clever article for Razoo: Inspiring Generosity, “5 Ways to Engage Online Ambassadors” (October 20, 2011).
 Somewhat unusually, Geoff talks about using social media to inspire major gift prospects and donors.

 As I know first-hand from my volunteer work with NTEN: Nonprofit Technology Network, not everyone has understood that older generations – and those inclined to make major gifts – are also interested and involved in social media, not just the “general public” (see my blog articles, “Baby Boomers and Seniors are Embracing Digital Media” and “Americans and Their Gadgets”).

 “Successful social media-based fundraising in many ways is about democratizing development best practices.
 If you want to develop online relationships with people who care about your cause, use tried and true development tactics.”

-Geoff provides a variety of creative ideas, from creating a social media advisory board to putting their names on a digital ambassador recognition “wall” on your website.
+He shares a variety of creative ideas, from creating a social media advisory board to putting their names on a digital ambassador recognition “wall” on your website.